Central pontine myelinolysis: Diagnosis

 It can be diagnosed clinically in the appropriate context, but may be difficult to confirm radiologically using conventional imaging techniques.
 Changes are more prominent on MRI than on CT, but often take days or weeks after acute symptom onset to develop.
 Imaging by MRI typically demonstrates areas of hyperintensity on T2-weighted images.

-Treatment
+Prevention and Treatment

-To minimise the risk of this condition developing from its most common cause, overly rapid reversal of hyponatremia, the hyponatremia should be corrected at a rate not exceeding 10 mmol/L/24 h or 0.5 mEq/L/h; or 18 mEq/L/48hrs; thus avoiding demyelination.
-No large clinical trials have been performed to examine the efficacy of therapeutic re-lowering of serum sodium, or other interventions sometimes advocated such as steroids or plasma exchange.
+To minimise the risk of this condition developing from its most common cause, overly rapid reversal of hyponatremia, the hyponatremia should be corrected at a rate not exceeding 10 mmol/L/24 h or 0.5 mEq/L/h; or 18 mEq/L/48hrs; thus potentially avoiding demyelination although ODS can still occur with rises in osmolality within recommended ranges.
+No large clinical trials have been performed to examine the efficacy of therapeutic re-lowering of serum sodium, or other interventions sometimes advocated, such as steroids or plasma exchange.

 Alcoholic patients should receive vitamin supplementation and a formal evaluation of their nutritional status.

+The effect of therapeutic saline, in particular hypertonic saline, is often implicated in rapid rises in serum Na and osmolality when treating patients with hyponatraemia.
+The effect of saline is twofold.
+There is an initial redistribution/dilution that rarely causes an unsafe rise in Na/osmolality.

+The rise in serum sodium due to redistribution alone can be estimated from the following equation.

+Where Naserum is the concentration of the patient's plasma sodium, ECF is an estimate of extracellular water in litres (approximately body weight in kg x 0.2 for males and body weight x 0.17 for females), Nainfusate is the sodium concentration of the IV fluid and Vinfusate is the volume of the IV fluid in litres.
+For a 100kg man with a plasma Na of 105mmol/L given 300mLs of 2.7% saline (462mmol of Na), the final dilution of plasma sodium would only be 110mmol/L.

+This initial 5mmol/L rise is usually sufficient to stabilise the patient's acute neurological deterioration due to cerebral oedema.
+Note that it is a rise in osmolality that is the treatment aim rather than Na itself - however, for simplicity, the Na is used as a measure of the osmolality, and the osmolar rise will be roughly twice the Na rise.
+Direct measurement of osmolality would be preferable, but the turnaround time in most hospital laboratories is too long to be useful, so serum Na is used, and therapeutic targets are set against this.